Russell’s late 3-pointer lifts Timberwolves past Thunder

 OKLAHOMA CITY (AP) — D’Angelo Russell made a 3-pointer with 3.7 seconds remaining to lift the Minnesota Timberwolves over the Oklahoma City Thunder 106-103 on Friday night.

 Russell dribbled near midcourt to let the clock run, took a couple of steps toward the basket and pulled up a few feet behind the 3-point arc for the winning shot.

-Oklahoma City’s Hamidou Diallo missed a 3-pointer as time expired.
+“Late in the game, D-Lo’s been a big shot-maker in his career,” Minnesota coach Ryan Saunders said.
+“I’ve got a lot of confidence and faith in D-Lo.”

 Malik Beasley scored 24 points and Russell added 21 for the Timberwolves, who had lost nine of their previous 11 games.

-Al Horford scored a season-high 26 points and had eight assists and seven rebounds for Oklahoma City.
-Diallo added 16 points and a career-high 10 assists.
+Diallo had 16 points and a career-high 10 assists.

-Oklahoma City was missing starters Shai Gilgeous-Alexander (left knee sprain), George Hill (thumb) and Lu Dort (sore left knee) along with backup point guard Theo Maledon (health and safety protocols).
+Oklahoma City was missing starters Shai Gilgeous-Alexander (left knee sprain), George Hill (thumb) and Lu Dort (sore left knee) along with backup point guard Theo Maledon (health and safety protocols), who had been starting in Hill’s place.

+The Thunder had just eight players available, and they all played at least 14 minutes.

+“There was great output tonight physically,” Thunder coach Mark Daigneault said.
+“That was like a high effort game.
+I thought we played really hard, I thought we competed really hard.”

 The Timberwolves, who still have the worst record in the Western Conference, were without Karl-Anthony Towns again (health and safety protocols).
 He has played in just four games this season.